*Last updated 21.04.2020

-Somerset County Council has implemented its Local Outbreak Management Plan.
-For the Local Outbreak Management Plan to be as successful as possible, it relies on the co-operation, goodwill, and perseverance of everyone living, working or visiting the county.
+For the ‘roadmap‘ out of lockdown to continue to be as successful as possible, it relies on the co-operation, goodwill, and perseverance of everyone living, working or visiting the county.
 By working together, everyone in Somerset can play their part in reducing the spread of Coronavirus.

 While it’s reassuring to know there are plans in place at the local level to manage Covid-19, local Somerset residents might also like some practical information to go with it.
 We’ve done some research to see what’s currently happening with Somerset essential services: Recycling Centres, Libraries, Car Parks, Markets, Parks and Public Toilets.

 For the latest Coronavirus updates from Somerset County Council, click here.